2012 Bradford West by-election: Result

-Galloway's election as MP was the first occasion that the main opposition party has lost a seat in a by-election since the May 2000 Romsey by-election (when the Conservatives lost to the Liberal Democrats).
-It was also among the largest swings against the incumbent party in the same time period.
-Respect's increase in its share of the vote, 52.8%, was also among the largest in the history of mainland British parliamentary by-elections since the introduction of universal suffrage.
+Galloway's election as MP was unexpected.
+It was the first occasion that the main opposition party has lost a seat in a by-election since the 2000 Romsey by-election—when the Conservatives lost to the Liberal Democrats—and was also among the largest swings against the incumbent party in the same time period.
+The result was such a surprise as to cause the Joseph Rowntree Reform Trust to commission a report to study the campaign.